google_counter

 • Interval cytoreductive surgery, which is the surgical removal of the tumor after a short course of chemotherapy for stage four ovarian cancer.
 This technique is increasingly used, since it reduces tumor size and increases the likelihood of its total removal during surgery.

-Even if doctors manage to remove all visible tumor foci, small metastases which cannot be detected visually may still remain in the abdominal cavity.
+Even if doctors manage to remove all visible lumps, small metastases that cannot be detected visually may still remain in the abdominal cavity.
 These metastases can cause recurrence.
 Hyperthermic intraperitoneal chemotherapy (HIPEC) is an innovative, local chemotherapy technique, which is often used to prevent the repeated development of the tumor after cytoreductive surgery.

 The essence of the procedure is that the abdominal cavity is washed using drainage systems, with a solution of chemotherapy drugs heated to 40-42 °C. This allows for the achievement of the following effects: